CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 In this project we develop co-simulation infrastructure to enable the design space exploration of robotics SoCs.
-As a driving application, we will look at autonomous quadrotor systems.
+As a driving application, we look at autonomous quadrotor systems.
 This is because UAVs make for an interesting design point due to the interactions between latency, power, and weight constraints [12], as well as the fact that the SoCs used onboard UAVs are comparable in scale to those